-This report asks the Committee to consider the following recommendations to the Cabinet.
+This report makes the following recommendations to the Cabinet:

 - 1. To agree to expand the Mid Kent Revenues and Benefits partnership to include Swale Borough Council. - 2.
 That delegation is awarded to the Director of Finance, Resources and Business Improvement to make the appropriate arrangements in line with the business case and sign the shared service collaboration agreement.